-ICS 2: Intermediate Computer Skills 2 2.0 units - 45 hours
+ICS 2: Intermediate Computer Skills 2

 This course focuses on database concepts using Microsoft Access.
 Students will be tested for skill competency on a regular basis.
 Keyboarding skills are part of each class session.
 Students will participate in timed keyboarding skill tests.